 Head towards George Town following the dual carriageways, turn right at the final T-junction roundabout towards West Bay, and then take the Esterly Tibbetts Highway bypassing Seven Mile Beach to the Batabano Road T-junction.
 Turn left and then in half a mile, turn right into Mount Pleasant.
 Look for the Pappagallo signs.
 The road becomes Captain Reginald Parson Drive - follow it for 2 miles and turn right at the T–junction with Conch Point Road.
 You will find Ristorante Pappagallo after about 600 yards located on the right side of the road.

 Younger kids?
 The best beach for children - with plenty of tree-cover to prevent sunburn together with lots of seating and a shallow, gently sloping sandy beach.
-You will find Rum Point Club restaurant on the beach for that Caribbean style cocktail, good food and a blackboard featuring such intellectual questions as "Is it possible to dive under the island?".
-See the answer there.
+You will find a beach restaurant for that Caribbean style cocktail and food.

 Turn left out of the driveway and proceed and turn onto to the first major road on the right - the Frank Sound Road.
 Continue across to the "north side" of the island, turning left just after the small gas station in Old Man Bay.
 Continue on until you hit the beach - about 6 miles.

 Sail With FriendsSeven Mile Beach

 |Cruising with a couple of new Irish friends - Patrick and Alice are live aboard sailors and have known Cayman waters for some 30 years.
 They offer either a sail boat tour or a power boat tour.
 You can sign up for one of their carefully designed trips, or you can call the shots and go on a custom tour designed by you and just for you - just ask! |

 Recipient of TripAdvisor’s 2015 Certificate of Excellence.